Neighborhood Info Without The Neighborhood Drama. Learn more

 Mortar and Grout Cost

 A bag of mortar costs between $15 and $50 and can cover around 24 square feet of space, which means the cost of mortar is about $0.60 to $2 per square foot without the cost of labor.
-However, most flooring quotes will include the cost of the tile, mortar, and labor — so unless you are tiling it yourself, you won’t have to worry about the cost breakdown.
+However, most flooring quotes will include the cost of the tile, mortar, and labor—so unless you’re doing the tiling yourself, you won’t have to worry about these additional costs.

 PEI Rating

-The PEI (Porcelain Enamel Institute) rating measures a tile’s durability and abrasion resistance.
+The Porcelain Enamel Institute (PEI) rating measures a tile’s durability and abrasion resistance.
 This rating is from zero to five, with zero being the least durable and five being the most.
-You’ll want a PEI rating of 4 or 5 for tile flooring, but for lightly trafficked areas, you may use a tile with a PEI rating of 3.
+You’ll want a PEI rating of 4 or 5 for tile flooring, but for lightly trafficked areas, you could opt for a tile with a PEI rating of 3.

 You can expect tiles with higher PEI ratings to be more expensive than tiles with low PEI ratings, but some specialty tiles can still be costly with lower PEI ratings if those tiles are meant for backslash and decoration.